-The Aviation Committee focuses on the capability, integration and synergies that the airborne Undersea community brings to the fight.
-Because of the wide range of “aviation platforms,” from wide-body fixed wing to rotary winged, as well as the gambit of unmanned systems, the committee is interested in articulating the contributions and potential of these weapons systems.
-Desired technical subjects cover the broad areas of signal processing, human factors, training, undersea capable weapons, sensors, man-machine interface, littoral and large area search as well as the networking required to make all of this happen.
-The presentations cover a range, including theoretical discussions by academic institutions and laboratories, reports on experimental systems and systems being developed for Fleet introduction, and discussions of Navy programs of record.
+The Aviation Committee focuses on the technologies and capabilities that the airborne undersea warfighting community provides.
+This committee is interested in a wide range of “aviation platforms,” manned and unmanned fixed wing and rotary winged.
+The committee is interested in articulating the contributions and potential of these weapons systems.
+Desired technical subjects cover the broad areas of signal processing, human factors, training, undersea capable weapons, sensors, man-machine interface, artificial intelligence (AI) littoral and large area search concepts.
+The presentations cover a range, including theoretical discussions by academic institutions and laboratories, reports and roadmaps on experimental systems and systems being developed for Fleet introduction, and discussions of Navy programs of record.

 Systems Planning and Analysis, Inc.